KCarlile/tanagra/README.md

 - epub

 ## Scripts Directory
-The scripts directory should not be modified or you may break book compilation.
+The scripts directory should not be modified or you may break Tanagra functionality.

+## Instructions (in progress)

+### To convert outline to directory and file structure...

+Call from the Tanagra main program by passing the command (convert) and you will be prompted for the outline file and the build directory:
+`./scripts/tanagra.py convert`

+Optionally, you can include the outline file (outline.md) and the build directory (new_book/):
+`./scripts/tanagra.py convert outline.md new_book/`

+Similarly, you can also call the script directly with or without parameters:
+`./scripts/convert_outline.py`

+`./scripts/convert_outline.py outline.md new_book`

+###